Wojciech-Nowocien/Wojciech-Nowocien/README.md

-- 👋 Hi, I’m @Wojciech-Nowocien.
+- 👋 Hi, I’m Wojciech Nowocień.
 - 👀 I’m interested in programming.
-- 🌱 I’m currently learning: C/C++.
+- 🌱 I’m currently learning: C/C++ and Java.
-- 💞️ I’m looking to collaborate on: wojciech2008.nn@gmail.com.
+- 💞️ I’m looking to collaborate on: wojciech.nowocien@protonmail.com.
-- 📫 How to reach me: wojciech2008.nn@gmail.com.
+- 📫 How to reach me: wojciech.nowocien@protonmail.com.

 <!---
 LordWojtanos/LordWojtanos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.